Information, Advice and Support Service

 - a confidential helpline (telephone and email)

-- general information on special educational needs and disabilities
+- general information on special educational needs and disabilities and the law

 - support during the Education, Health & Care plan process